Paul-Williamson-90/langgraph_project_template/readme.md

 By default there is the example local server setup that has been provided (src/mcp_servers/tools.py) using a stdio transport configuration.

 You can also add additional remote servers via sse transport configurations.

+# Memory
+To configure the types of memories which are saved modify the config at src/memory/config.py